centminmod/centminmod-digitalocean-marketplace/packer/readme.md

 Enter your DO Spaces Secret Key : XXXXXX

-Enter your DO Spaces Endpoin : sfo2.digitaloceanspaces.com
+Enter your DO Spaces Endpoint : sfo2.digitaloceanspaces.com

 Enter desired Encryption password : XXXXXXXX